thevisioner/netlify-fns-chrome/README.md

 # Run Puppeteer in Netlify Functions

+A working example of running Puppeteer in Netlify Functions using [chrome-aws-lambda](https://github.com/alixaxel/chrome-aws-lambda).

 ## Function bundling

 Use the `netlify.toml` to flag "chrome-aws-lambda" as an external node module for functions that uses it.